SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/04-queue/01-introduction-to-queue.md

 **Dequeue**: return the last element from the queue and remove it from the queue.

-> Each programming language has different names for enqueue and dequeue, however the results are the same.
+> Each programming language has different names for enqueue and dequeue operations.
 >
 > * enqueue = push / addFirst / insert
 > * dequeue = pop / removeLast /delete